splitio/javascript-sync-tools/README.md

 ## Compatibility
 Split Synchronizer supports:
 - Node version 12 or higher to execute the CLI.
-- Node 8 or higher to import the package as dependency.
+- Node version 8 or higher to import the package as dependency.

 ## Getting started
 Below is a simple example that describes the execution or instantiation of Split NodeJS Synchronizer: